[ Printer Friendly Version ] [ Report Abuse ]

-McGonagall smiled and patted him arm.
+McGonagall smiled and patted his arm.
 “I understand.
-I don’t think he’s expecting much more from you than just knowing that you are going to be okay.
+I don’t think he’s expecting much more than just knowing that you are going to be okay.
 He seemed pretty certain that you were dead and was pretty torn up about it.”
 She sighed heavily and then said.
-“Healer Prewett has insisted that you will need to remain here on the ward for about a bit in order to heal properly.
+“Healer Prewett has insisted that you will need to remain here on the ward for a bit in order to heal properly.
 She said that she was able to get most of the venom out of your body, but said that she wants to be sure that it is all gone before closing your wounds up properly.
 In case your body requires more time to heal and expel any remaining venom.
 But she has assured me that Hogwarts will have its headmaster back as soon as possible.”

 Snape painfully shook his head.
 There was no way that he wanted to continue as headmaster.
 It was not a post that he ever rightfully should have held.

 “No?
 No what?” she asked.